The island of Santo Stefano,

 In September 2018, 70 million are frozen, allocated in 2016 by the government of the time, including European funds, for the transformation of the prison into a center for high-politics studies.

-In September 2018 the island was opened to guided tours, conducted by Salvatore Schiano di Colella, a deep and passionate connoisseur of the site, but the visits ended on September 30th, and there is no indication that they could be resumed.
+In September 2018 the island was opened to guided tours, conducted by Salvatore Schiano di Colella, a deep and passionate connoisseur of the site, the visits ended on September 30th, and they were resumed in summer-autumn 2019.

 For any information on the possible reopening of the site, you can try to contact: